rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-0-document-traversal.md

 When trying to parse the tag-based syntax (aka. **tag soup**) of a document, questions arise about the semantics of a start- and an end-tag.
-That is because while parsing a tag soup, both tags can be understood to trigger events, which is why the process of parsing a document can be described as **an event-driven process**.
+That is because, while parsing a tag soup, both tags can be understood to trigger events, which is why the process of parsing a document can be described as **an event-driven process**.